 The most recent ergogenic aid to impact the youth athletics scene is Creatine.

 The average human is capable of storing about 125 mmol/kg of Creatine within skeletal muscle.
 It has been shown through research that the human body actually has an upper limit in terms of Creatine storage.
 We are only able to store about 150 - 160 mmol/kg of Creatine within the body, thus the reason for supplementation.
 The theory is that increased intake of Creatine daily will eventually saturate our carrying capacity to a point that we can no longer store anymore.
 Advocates suggest that Creatine has an anabolic-type effect on our bodies and that at the highest ends of storage capacity, we can expect increased muscle mass, strength and power.
 Creatine detractors suggest that water retention is responsible for the increased muscular size and that a placebo effect is to account for any increases in strength or power.
 That is, we look bigger, so we train longer and harder; the increased strength is a result of the intense training, not Creatine supplementation.

-That all being said, the most recent study conducted indicated that upwards of 40% of high school seniors throughout the United States are currently taking some kind of performance enhancing drug - Creatine being the most popular.
-40%, that means half of high school seniors in this country feel it necessary to supplement with a known ergogenic aid.
+That all being said, the most recent study conducted indicated that upwards of 40% of high school seniors throughout the United States are currently taking some kind of performance-enhancing drug - Creatine is the most popular.
+40%, that means half of the high school seniors in this country feel it necessary to supplement with a known ergogenic aid.
 Moreover, Creatine has been named a pre-cursor to steroids use.
 Kids who supplement with Creatine are more likely to eventually take steroids as well.

 The point of this article could lead in several directions.
 I could discuss the negative effects of steroids and the proposed negative effects of supplementing with Creatine during the teenage years.
 I could discuss the possibilities of where kids are getting steroids - 10-year olds taking steroids?
 Who is buying it for them, and how are they getting it?
 Instead, I want to discuss what I feel may be one of the most important factors of this problem.